 Work from the outside in

 From all angles, cookie-cutter houses look identical.
 This includes the exterior facade and landscaping.
 By spending some time decorating the exterior of your home, therefore, you’ll differentiate it from your neighbors while also adding a touch of personality and character.
 The easiest and most effective way to do this is through landscaping.
 Adding a touch of greenery throughout your yard will give your home a little extra edge over the neighbors’.
 A beautiful yard speaks volumes about a house as a whole.
 The tidier and more manicured a garden is, the more likely it is that the home’s interior will be clean as well.
-The way you use landscaping will also play into the overall character of your house.
+The way you use landscaping will also play into the overall character of your house, whether it be done by you yourself or with help from a Williamsburg landscaping company.
 Minimalist landscaping that includes only a few trees and manicured bushes, for instance, will lend a much more professional appeal to the house.
 Sprawling gardens and whimsical lawn ornaments, on the other hand, create a quainter and more homey appeal.

 Adjust the architecture